-Role of Media in Democracy: The newspaper plays a vital role in a democracy India.
+Role of Media in our Life: The newspaper plays a vital role in a democracy India.
 The newspapers are the most important effective media for getting acquainted with the modern world.
 They help us to get information about current events which are happening around us.
 Every morning, the newspaper brings us a basketful of news and comments on important matters concerning social political, economical, cultural or religious affairs, in addition to various types of information about book reviews, special meetings, amusements, share market reports, trade notices, appointments and advertisements of numerous commodities or products.

-Democracy Role of Media
+Essay on Role of Media in India

 The journalists are expected to be honest, bold respectable in their character, and their voice must be clear and unambiguous.
 They should not be influenced by any evil design.
 An innocent reader believes in what the newspaper says.
 There is an element of credibility in the written word, which makes the readers addicted to it The proverb, ‘Pen is mightier than the sword’ is truly applicable in the case of newspapers.